A Tutorial Introduction to Gleam -- Part 2

 existing iterator into a new iterator by calling an anonymous function

-) on each of the elements returned by range
+(labelled with) on each of the elements returned by range.

 function in Gleam returns the last evaluated expression.
 In this case, that is